lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 In addition, JSDoc comments are understood by tools (such as editors and documentation generators), while ordinary comments are only for other humans.

+### React best practices

+- **Keep Components Small and Focused**: Aim for single responsibility principle.
+Each component should ideally do one thing only.
+- **Decompose Components**: Break down your UI into smaller, reusable components to improve maintainability and reusability.
+- If you don't have a reason to otherwise, always declare a variable/function as a constant

 ### Other best practices

 - You should never use "[magic numbers](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad)", instead create a constant variable and reference it instead, this makes the code clearer and easier to read.
 - If you find yourself nesting a lot of if-statements, you should consider using the [guard clause](https://codingbeautydev.com/blog/stop-using-nested-ifs/?expand_article=1) pattern (invert the if-statement and return early).
 - Single-responsibility principle: A component should only have one responsibility/purpose.
 If a component has multiple responsibilities, it should be split into multiple component.
 - DRY (Don't Repeat Yourself) principle: Reduce repetition in code as much as possible.